rmathews19/rmathews19/README.md

-Hi, My name is Reevan Mathews.
-I am a Computer Science Junior at the University of Texas at Dallas that loves working in the field of artificial intelligence!
+Hi, My name is Reevan.
+I am a Honors Computer Science Student at the University of Texas at Dallas that loves working in the field of artificial intelligence!

-I have been coding for over 6 years now and love working with Data Science and Machine Learning.
-I have experience with Data Structures & Algorithms, Java , Python, C++/C, Git, MySQL, HTML, Pandas, React, Angular, Linux, TensorFlow, Data Analysis and much more!
+I have been coding for over 7 years now and love working with Data Science and Machine Learning.
+I have experience with Data Structures & Algorithms, Java, Python, C++/C, Git, MySQL, HTML, Pandas, React, Angular, Linux, TensorFlow, Data Analysis and much more!

 I am currently expanding my knowledge in many areas and i'd love to collaborate on any projects that involve backend or even frontend programming, data science and especially any hackathon programming.